 To learn more about what our clients have to say about our services, please checkout our online reviews

 The governing statute in New Jersey for aggravated assault is N.J.S.A.
 2C:12-1(b).
 As touched upon above, it is a complex statute and it covers a variety of different circumstances.
-Those circumstances will dictate what degree of aggravated assault a Defendant is charged with.
+The subsection that a Defendant is charged under will dictate what degree of a felony they will face.
 Here is a complete breakdown of the different degrees and what the State must show beyond a reasonable doubt before a Defendant could be convicted.

-There are two different subsections of the aggravated assault statute that are considered fourth degree felonies.
+There are two different subsections of the aggravated assault statute that are considered fourth degree felony offenses.
 Here they are:

 - When a Defendant points a firearm at or in the direction of another under what has been referred to as “under circumstances manifesting an extreme indifference to the value of human life” the Defendant will be charged with a fourth degree felony.
 Although this subsection is a fourth degree felony, it requires a mandatory 18 month New Jersey State Prison sentence with a mandatory 18 month parole ineligibility period as well.
 This is a rather stiff penalty when compared to what an ordinary fourth degree felony sentence would be.